Skip to content

 This isn't a documentation problem.
 It's a coordination problem that gets worse as your codebase grows.

-Specification-driven AI code generation with multi-agent systems solves this by maintaining alignment between your API contracts and actual implementation.
+Specification-driven AI code generation with multi-agent systems, such as Intent, solves this by maintaining alignment between your API contracts and actual implementation.
 Instead of specs that drift from reality, you get AI agents that understand both what your documentation promises and how your code actually behaves.

 Why Your API Specs Don't Match Your Code